lsst/mops_daymops/tests/experimentScripts/README.txt

 ID EPOCH_MJD RA_DEG DEC_DEG MAG OBSCODE OBJECT_NAME LENGTH
 ANGLE

 LENGTH and ANGLE are all set to dummy values as they are not used by our sky-plane algorithms.
-The OBSCODE is necessary for doing orbit fitting (and has been set to approximately LSST positions).
+The OBSCODE is also set to a dummy value, because it's ignored by the linking stages.